 This course is designed to assist learners in studying a classic text of Stoic philosophy, Epictetus' Enchiridion (or handbook).
 You'll come away with a solid understanding of key concepts of this practical approach to the problems and challenges of life.

 As you work through the 53 chapters of Epictetus' short text, you'll have resources to support you in your study - 21 commentary videos (with over 10 hours of content), 8 printable handouts, and 8 printable worksheets.
 There are also discussion forums where you can engage in reflection and conversation, and online quizzes that you can use to test your understanding and memory.

 I've created this course as a way for the many people interested in Stoicism to continue their own study and development at their own page and on their own time.
 Best of all, for the present, it's FREE!

-I am the Editor of Stoicism Today, a Member of the Center for Contemporary Aristotelian Studies in Ethics and Politics, the producer of the Half Hour Hegel series, and a Team Member with (Slow) Philosophies, I also work with the Institute for Priority Thinking as an executive leadership coach, ethics educator, and curriculum developer.
+I am the Editor of Stoicism Today and the producer of the Half Hour Hegel series.
+I also work with the Institute for Priority Thinking as an executive leadership coach, ethics educator, and curriculum developer.